 Applicants must have at least a honours primary degree and/or master’s degree, or the equivalent, in a chemistry, chemical engineering or materials science discipline.

 A solid background in inorganic synthesis of nanomaterials and characterisation methods such as X-ray Diffraction, Scanning Electron Microscopy, Transition Electron Microscopy, X-ray Photoelectron Spectroscopy, Small Angle X-ray Scattering is required.
 Excellent written and oral communication skills as well as meeting the minimum English language requirements of UCD are essential (http://www.ucd.ie/registry/admissions/elr.html).

-Applicants should send (i) a detailed CV, (ii) a cover letter explaining their interest in the project topic including any relevant background and/or experience and (iii) the names and contact details of 2 academic references to Dr Veronica Sofianos ([email protected]) in a single PDF.
+Applicants should send (i) a detailed CV, (ii) a cover letter explaining their interest in the project topic including any relevant background and/or experience and (iii) the names and contact details of 2 academic references to Dr Veronica Sofianos ([Email Address Removed]) in a single PDF.

 Based on your current searches we recommend the following search filters.

 Based on your current search criteria we thought you might be interested in these.